 Once shared, your friends can start following your location immediately and they can share their details with you right back.
 It’s easy to hide your location for those private moments, with a simple switch.
 Location-based alerts can be arranged, leaving you to be notified automatically whenever your child leaves school or a loved one arrives home safely — whatever works for you.
 Plus, there’s the bonus of it working across all your iOS devices including your Apple Watch and iPad.

-Another app that’s keen to make its mark on both iOS and Android, Glympse is entirely free and doesn’t even require a sign up process.
-Sharing your location takes seconds with an icon representing your real time location dropped on the map for anyone you wish to share it with.
+Another app that’s keen to make its mark is Glympse (Free), which doesn’t even require a sign up process.
+Sharing your location takes seconds with an icon representing your real-time location dropped on the map for anyone you wish to share it with.
 You can set up groups for specific occasions as well as request a Glympse update from anyone you’re concerned about.
 It’s even possible to share locations with someone via the web rather than an app, while still remaining secure from strangers.

 Such flexibility is where Glympse is most appealing—it’ll work for multiple different situations ranging from social occasions to important meetings with clients.

-As the name suggests, Family Locator & Safety is focused on keeping an eye on your family members but it’ll work across anyone you want to use it with.
-Besides the practically obligatory real time location tracking on a map, it also offers automatic push notifications for when your loved one is moving around, such as arriving at work or leaving school.
+As the name suggests, Familonet (Free, with in-app purchases) is focused on keeping an eye on your family members but it’ll work across anyone you want to use it with.
+Besides the practically obligatory real-time location tracking on a map, it also offers automatic push notifications for when your loved one is moving around, such as arriving at work or leaving school.

 In addition, there’s an integrated panic button so you’ll benefit from location sharing at a critical moment, along with being able to privately chat with someone along the way.
 Multiple groups can be created too, and you can even share photos of a location with family members that way, transforming it into a form of extra secure messaging service.

-Almost directly in competition with Family Locator, GeoZilla does a lot of very similar things.
+Almost directly in competition with Family Locator, GeoZilla (Free, with in-app purchases) does a lot of very similar things.
 There’s the usual location sharing via a real-time map, keeping an eye on when people are leaving or arriving via geofencing, and so forth.

 Where GeoZilla offers some different features is when it comes to its location-based errands, location history and social sharing.
 It’s possible to set up reminders any time one of your family members enters a particular area, such as a push notification telling them to pick up milk when they’re near the store.
 You can keep an eye on each user’s daily activities via the history.
 It’s also possible to check location updates from Swarm and Facebook so you know exactly what’s going on.
 Throw in TrackR tracking device support, and you can even see where your pets and belongings are, ensuring the whole family unit is safely secure.